How to grow geraniums – a beautiful and easy care plant for pots and borders

 Learn how to grow geraniums and enjoy the dainty flowers of these low-maintenance star performers for months on end

-purple geraniums growing across a brick wall
+pale purple hardy geraniums growing across a brick garden wall

 (Image credit: Leigh Clapp)